in5omnia/in5omnia/README.md

 ### Hi, I'm Beatriz!
-I'm in Computer Science and I code! 💻
+I'm a Computer Science major, currently doing an MSc in AI, and I code! 💻

 <div align="left">